asi-and-emanuel/data-mining-itc/README.md

 We build a method of random wait between operations in order not to be detected<br />
 as a robot by the website, that does not allow scraping...<br />
 For the same reason, we rather download the pages once and keep them <br />
-rather than downloading the pages each time...
+rather than downloading the pages each time...<br />

-# output<br />

-output is in json file "data.json"<br />

 #Contributing